mdfardinxyz/Deep-Learning-Higgs-Boson-Dataset-/README.md

 ## Training of a Neural Network for Processing Higgs Boson Dataset

 ### Abstract
+In this study, we used a deep learning model to detect the Higgs boson by utilizing the HIGGS dataset, which contains a large amount of particle collision data.
+Our neural network model, which was trained on 800,000 data, uses backpropagation and layers of neurons to maximize its predictions.
+The model's accuracy during five training epochs was 47.01%.
+This outcome shows how deep learning methods can be used to tackle challenging particle physics issues.

 Advisor: [**Mir Sazzat Hossain**](https://www.mirsazzathossain.me/) | Junior Research Scientist, Center for Computational & Data Sciences, Independent University Bangladesh (IUB).